 Every part of how the program works is planned.
 Programs are designed to meet the community’s needs and the regulations.
 A solid design and strong, thoughtful management help a program reach its goals.
 With a solid foundation, the program manages its finances, supports the staff, and improves the lives of children and families.

 Parent Committee Meetings

-- All parents who have children enrolled in the program are members of their Parent Committee.
+- All parents who have children enrolled in the program are members of their local Parent Committee.

 - The meetings happen 5 times during the school year in September, November, January, March, and April.

 - Parent Committees work together with the staff in planning activities for the children.